Kneckter/HAProxySetup/README.md

   # This ACL looks for the port 9001 in your backendurl when Manager sends data to RDM.
   acl port_rdm url_port 9001

-  # These two ACLs are used to drop traffic.
-The one that's enabled should stop iOS updates
+  # This ACL is used to drop traffic.
+You can create others to block any traffic
-  #acl host_name hdr_dom(host) -i ispoofer.com globalplusplus.com 104.31.70.46 104.31.71.46 104.25.91.97 104.25.92.97
-  acl host_name hdr_dom(host) -i mesu.apple.com appldnld.apple.com apple.com
+  #acl host_name hdr_dom(host) -i mesu.apple.com appldnld.apple.com apple.com

-  # These two ACLs are used when a Squid backend as default backend is used so you can split these out to the paid proxies
+  # These two ACLs are used to split game traffic to the paid proxies
-  #acl auth hdr_dom(host) -i pgorelease.nianticlabs.com sso.pokemon.com
+  acl ptc_auth hdr_dom(host) -i sso.pokemon.com
-  #acl gd hdr_dom(host) -i api.ipotter.cc ipotter.cc ipotter.app 104.28.10.9 104.28.11.9

-  # If your data usage is high, I would suggest using this ACL and the second "silent-drop" so map tiles aren't downloaded.
-  #acl tiles hdr_dom(host) -i maps.nianticlabs.com
+  acl pgorelease hdr_dom(host) -i pgorelease.nianticlabs.com

-  # Only use one of these to drop traffic.
+  # Only use this if you are dropping traffic.
-  http-request silent-drop if host_name
-  #http-request silent-drop if host_name || tiles
+  #http-request silent-drop if host_name

   # This line is used to send Manager traffic to RDM instead of the external proxies.
   use_backend rdm if port_rdm

-  # This line is used when a Squid proxy is setup so we can send auth and gd requests through the paid proxies.
-  #use_backend proxy_out if auth || gd
+  # These are used to split the traffic on the paid proxies
+  use_backend proxy_ptc if ptc_auth
+  use_backend proxy_nia if pgorelease

-  # This line is used to send all traffic not related to RDM to the proxies themselves.
+  # This line is used to send all traffic not related to RDM or the game to the Squid proxy on the intranet.
-  # Comment out the proxy_out line and uncomment the squid line if you want all non-auth traffic to use the Squid proxy.
-  default_backend proxy_out
-  #default_backend squid
+  default_backend squid

 backend rdm
   # If you're setting up HAProxy on the same network, use `balance source`.